 Christmas Day transport in London

-There's no public transport on Christmas Day, but there are several alternative ways to explore the city:
+Just as Santa takes a well-earned rest, so does London’s public transport on Christmas Day, with no services running.
+But there are alternative ways to explore the city:

-- Hire a Santander Cycle and take a ride beneath the festive decorations of central London with much less traffic around.
+- Hop on a Santander Cycle and take a ride beneath the festive decorations lining central London’s nearly deserted streets.

-- Walk off those Christmas calories by exploring London on foot; you’ll have the city’s beautiful architecture, street art and parks largely to yourself.
+- Walk off those Christmas calories (and make room for more) by exploring London on foot; you’ll have the city’s beautiful architecture, street art and parks largely to yourself.

 Christmas Day church services in London

-Attend one of the many Christmas Day services in London’s wonderful cathedrals and churches, including the magnificent St Paul’s Cathedral, beautiful St Martin-in-the-Fields church, and historic All Hallows by the Tower and Southwark Cathedral.
-Remember to check timings with the individual church in advance and arrive early, as Christmas services can be very busy and there is limited space.
+Usually, you can attend one of the many Christmas Day services in London’s cathedrals and churches, including magnificent St Paul’s Cathedral, atmospheric St Martin-in-the-Fields church, pretty All Hallows by the Tower and historic Southwark Cathedral.

-- Check if your favourite London restaurant is open on Christmas Day.
-Make sure to book in advance for Christmas Day lunch or dinner in London.
+- Check if your favourite London restaurant is open on Christmas Day, and book in advance for Christmas Day lunch or dinner in London.

-- Some restaurants in Chinatown are open as usual on 25 December, offering a delicious alternative to the traditional Christmas lunch.
+- Head to Chinatown – where some restaurants are open as usual on 25 December – to indulge in a delicious alternative to your traditional Christmas fill.

-- Some pubs open for a few hours around lunchtime, but most will be closed or ticketed in the evening, so make sure you check for opening hours.
+- If you prefer to nestle in a cosy pub, some London pubs are open for a few hours around lunchtime, but most will be closed or ticketed in the evening – so make sure to check the opening hours.

 - Hotel bars are a good bet for a drink on Christmas Day, though it's still best to check with the venue in advance.

-- Take a spin on one of London's best ice-skating rinks, many of which are open on 26 December.
+- Take a spin on one of London's best ice-skating rinks, many of which re-open on 26 December.

-- Watch a top West End show or musical.
+- If you managed to book tickets beforehand, lose yourself in the magic of a top West End show or musical.

-Find out more about transport and opening times over the festive season with our essential guide to Christmas and New Year in London, and discover what else is on during Christmas in London.
+Find out more about transport and opening times over the festive season with this essential guide to Christmas and New Year in London, and plan your festive break with top tips for Christmas in London.